 We are honoured that the Prime Minister of the United Kingdom, Rt Hon Boris Johnson MP has given his support to the annual Emergency Services Day.
 We thank the Prime Minister for his support.

 Rt Hon Boris Johnson MP, Prime Minister

 First Ministerial Support for 999 Day

 “Our emergency services perform some of the most demanding and vital work in order to protect us all.
 It is entirely right that the extraordinary commitment, courage and selfless dedication they demonstrate should be honoured.
-I am pleased to give my support to this National Emergency Services Memorial and 999 day.”
+I am pleased to give my support to the 999 day.”
 FIRST MINISTER OF SCOTLAND, Rt Hon Nicola Sturgeon MSP